HAPNet: Toward Superior RGB-Thermal Scene Parsing via Hybrid, Asymmetric, and Progressive Heterogeneous Feature Fusion: Methodology

 \subsection{Auxiliary Local Semantics Enhancement Task}

-In our mask classification decoder, $\boldsymbol{E}^{P}$ generated from $\boldsymbol{F}^{F}_\frac{1}{4}$ typically provides rich per-pixel semantics of the scene, while $\boldsymbol{E}^{M}$ generated from the other three scales of features provides information on category-related cluster centers \cite{yang2024polymax}.
-To ensure that $\boldsymbol{E}^{P}$, utilized by our mask classification decoder, contains robust and distinguishable local semantics, we incorporate deep supervision into $\boldsymbol{F}^{F}_\frac{1}{4}$.
-Specifically, we attach $\boldsymbol{F}^{F}_\frac{1}{4}$ with a lightweight fully convolutional decoder head and directly supervise this auxiliary network to produce semantic predictions.
+In our mask classification decoder, $\boldsymbol{E}^{P}$ generated from $\boldsymbol{F}^{F}_\frac{1}{4}$ typically provides rich local (per-pixel) semantics of the scene, while $\boldsymbol{E}^{M}$ generated from the other three scales of features provides information on category-related cluster centers \cite{yang2024polymax}. \clr{To enhance the robustness and discriminability of local semantics utilized by our mask classification decoder, we incorporate deep supervision into $\boldsymbol{F}^{F}_\frac{1}{4}$, effectively reducing noisy and ambiguous patterns within it.} Specifically, we attach $\boldsymbol{F}^{F}_\frac{1}{4}$ with a lightweight fully convolutional decoder head and directly supervise this auxiliary network to produce semantic predictions.
 After two convolutional layers, the auxiliary semantic predictions with $(N-1)$ channels and the same resolution as $\boldsymbol{F}^{F}_\frac{1}{4}$ are generated (excluding the ``no object" category).
 This design enables the corresponding encoder layers to produce a $\boldsymbol{F}^{F}_\frac{1}{4}$ with more distinguishable local semantics, further ensuring that the pixel decoder can generate a more distinguishable $\boldsymbol{E}^{P}$, and ultimately leading to improved scene parsing performance without increasing network parameters or computational complexity.